Jacqueline Mars: Personal life

 She married Harold 'Hank' Vogel in 1986, with whom she resided in Bedminster, New Jersey.
 They divorced in 1994.

+Mars, like her siblings, is known for living frugally and avoiding the public eye.

 Mars is a trustee of the U.S. Equestrian Team.
 She owns a working organic farm that is protected in perpetuity by the Land Trust of Virginia.
-She sits on the board of directors for both the Washington National Opera and the National Sporting Library and Fine Arts Museum.
-Mars also sits on the National Advisory Council of the Journey through Hallowed Ground, a foundation promoting American heritage in the region stretching from Gettysburg, Pennsylvania to Monticello, the home of Thomas Jefferson that is situated just outside Charlottesville, Virginia.

-Mars is a routine donor to the League of Conservation Voters.
-She received the inaugural Heritage Award granted by the Foundation for the National Archives.

 2013 automobile crash

-On October 4, 2013, Mars was involved in a car crash on U.S. Route 50 in Aldie, near her home in The Plains in Northern Virginia.
+On October 4, 2013, at the age of 74, Mars was involved in a car crash on U.S. Route 50 in Aldie, near her home in The Plains in Northern Virginia.
 Her vehicle crossed the highway center line and struck a Chrysler minivan carrying six passengers.
 One person died at the scene and another, who was pregnant, subsequently miscarried.
 Mars was charged with reckless driving.
 She told a witness after the crash that she had fallen asleep at the wheel.
-Mars subsequently pleaded guilty to the misdemeanor charge of reckless driving, with tests having revealed no drugs, alcohol, or medications in her system that could have caused a blackout (test was given 72 hours after accident).
+Mars subsequently pleaded guilty to the misdemeanor charge of reckless driving, with tests having revealed no drugs, alcohol, or medications in her system that could have caused a blackout.

+Philanthropy

+Mars is the Chairman Emeritus of the board of directors for the Washington National Opera and is on the board of the National Sporting Library and Fine Arts Museum.
+Mars also sits on the National Advisory Council of the Journey through Hallowed Ground, a foundation promoting American heritage in the region stretching from Gettysburg, Pennsylvania to Monticello, the home of Thomas Jefferson that is situated just outside Charlottesville, Virginia.

+Mars is a routine donor to the League of Conservation Voters.
+She has also donated to the National Air and Space Museum, the Washington Performing Arts Society.
+In 2011, she received the inaugural Heritage Award granted by the Foundation for the National Archives.

+In 2021, she made a $1.25 million donation to help house "Angels Unawares", a sculpture by Timothy Schmalz, at The Catholic University of America.